Schneegans/Fly-Pie/README.md

 We are happy to receive contributions to Fly-Pie in the form of **pull requests** via Github.
 Feel free to fork the repository, implement your changes and create a merge request to the `develop` branch.

-Developing a Gnome-Shell extension is not easy, as debugging possibilities are quite limited.
-One thing you should always do is to monitor Gnome-Shells output for error or debug messages produced by Fly-Pie.
+Developing a Gnome Shell extension is not easy, as debugging possibilities are quite limited.
+One thing you should always do is to monitor Gnome Shells output for error or debug messages produced by Fly-Pie.
 This can be done like this:

 ```bash
 journalctl /usr/bin/gnome-shell -f -o cat | grep flypie -B 2 -A 2